Year 3 2024 - 2025

 English

 Our weekly routine will include spelling and grammar, handwriting and guided reading sessions.
 Daily reading at home continues to be essential, and we would ask that you question your child regularly on the book they are reading to develop a deeper understanding of a range of texts, to develop new vocabulary and strengthen writing skills.
+It is also very important that children practise their handwriting skills both in and out of school.
+St Mary;s has secured a handwriting scheme that allows just this.
+You should receive a letter with the log in details for your child.

 Spelling